edanuff/vertx-mod-eventbus-registry/README.md

 A short description about each field:
 * `expiration` The duration after which a registered address should be expired.
 Set to 0 to prevent expiration.
 The default value if this configuration isn't provided is 5000.
 * `ping` How often to publish a message to `eventbus.registry.ping` to remind handlers to re-register.
 Set to 0 to prevent this message from being sent.
 The default value if this configuration isn't provided is 1000.
 * `sweep` How often to clean out the list of registered addresses.
 Set to 0 to prevent this from happening.
-The default value if this configuration isn't provided is 0, so, by defaut, sweeping won't occur.
+The default value if this configuration isn't provided is 0, so, by default, sweeping won't occur.

 ## Operations

 ### Register

 Send a message to `eventbus.registry.register` with the address to register.
-This will add the address to the registery.
+This will add the address to the registry.

 ### Get